The Burr Catalog

 EG-1 Core & Ultra

-EG1 core & ultra are 80mm blind burrs that solely fit the EG-1 (and Ditting 805? anyone?)
+EG1 core & ultra are 80mm blind burrs that fit the EG-1 and WUG-2 (with the right carrier) For taste,

 Overview of 83mm burrs